 Norinchukin Bank Europe N.V. (hereafter "NBE") is a fully owned subsidiary of The Norinchukin Bank in Tokyo, Japan.
 NBE was established in September 2018, granted a banking license by the European Central Bank (hereafter "ECB") in August 2019, and changed the legal name from Norinchukin Europe N.V. to Norinchukin Bank Europe N.V. in December 2019.
 NBE commenced its business operations in September 2020.
-NBE operates banking activities in three main business areas: Food and Agriculture (hereafter "F&A") banking business, Structured finance business, and Euro funding business.
+NBE operates banking activities in three main business areas: Food and Agriculture (hereafter "F&A") banking business, Structured finance business and Euro funding business.

 The Norinchukin Bank was established in 1923 as the national-level financial institution for agricultural, fishery and forestry cooperatives in Japan.
-The Norinchukin Bank plays a major role in Japanese society as a contributor to the development of the nation's economy and as a supporter of the agriculture, fishery and forestry industries with facilitated financing for its members including Japan Agricultural Cooperatives ("JA"), Japan Fishery Cooperatives ("JF") and Japan Forest owners' Cooperatives ("JForest").
-To continue playing a role as a private financial institution that contributes to the development of the agriculture, fishery and forestry industries, The Norinchukin Bank has a flexible business model.
+The Norinchukin Bank plays a major role in Japanese society as a contributor to the development of the nation's economy and as a supporter of the agriculture, fishery and forestry industries with facilitated financing for its members including Japan Agricultural Cooperatives ("|A"), Japan Fishery Cooperatives ("|F") and Japan Forest owners' Cooperatives ("JForest").
 At present and looking to the future, The Norinchukin Bank mainly focuses on the three business areas of the "F&A Business", "Retail Business" and "Investment Business".
 The Norinchukin Bank is making its best efforts to realize further growth for the agriculture, fishery and forestry industries.
 There is no plan to start any retail business in Europe.
+For more information on NBE organization, please refer to the Organization in About Norinchukin Bank Europe N.V.